Travel tips » Istanbul’s Grand Bazaar: curiosities and tips

 How to get to the Grand Bazaar by car

-To navigate Istanbul’s streets, you can use a GPS system, and once you’re in the Old City, you can follow the signs to the Grand Bazaar.
+To navigate Istanbul’s streets, you can use a GPS system, and once you’re in the Old City, you can follow the signposts to the Grand Bazaar.
 Parking in Istanbul’s central area can be difficult, but you can find free parking in private or public parking lots (Palas Otopark, Emin Sinan Otopark, etc.) and in the streets surrounding the covered market.

 What to buy in Istanbul’s Grand Bazaar